Ex Astris Scientia

 Classification: random time shifts, without visible consequences

-TNG: Time Squared In this episode Picard 2 is the only one to survive the explosion of the Enterprise and he is thrown six hours to the past together with his shuttlepod.
-Aboard the still existing Enterprise in the past, Picard 2 suffers from a severe shock and cannot remember anything.
+In this episode Picard 2 is the only one to survive the explosion of the Enterprise.
+He is thrown six hours to the past together with his shuttlepod.
+Aboard the still existing Enterprise in the past, Picard 2 suffers from a severe shock; he initially cannot talk and doesn't remember anything.
 Moreover, the shuttle's computer data cannot be read out.
-This is obviously a trick to keep the situation obscure.
-The shown effects are doubtful with regard to other time travel episodes.
+It is clear that this is primarily a ploy to keep the situation obscure.
+Anyway, the effects shown here are doubtful with regard to other time travel episodes.
 The difficulty with the shuttle's energy signature may be rationalized with some technobabble.
-Picard 2's respective physical and mental condition, however, seems to be directly related to the current time, as if there were a temporal signature of his organism that makes him feel better the closer he is to the time of his departure.
-There is no such effect in other episodes, only a weak similarity to TOS: "All Our Yesterdays".
+Picard 2's corresponding physical and mental condition, however, seems to be directly related to the current time, as if there were a temporal signature of his organism that makes him feel better the closer he is to the time of his departure (ironically, only to vanish the very moment that marks his departure to the past).
+This doesn't make much sense, considering that whatever is responsible for biological and electronic systems being out of phase here, the phase shift remains the same as long as they remain in the wrong, earlier time frame.
+What's more, there is no such effect in other episodes, only a weak similarity to TOS: "All Our Yesterdays".

-It was ethically highly questionable for the present Picard 1 to kill his unlucky alter ego from the future.
-It would just have been necessary to hold him back, since "the cycle must end", as Picard 1 himself noted.
-After changing the timeline in this direction, Picard 2 would have disappeared anyway in the same manner the shuttle disappeared.
+It is ethically highly questionable for our present Picard 1 to kill his ill-fated counterpart from the future.
+It would have been absolutely sufficient to hold him back, since "the cycle must end", as Picard 1 notes himself.
+Ironically, after changing the timeline in this direction, Picard 2 disappears anyway together with the shuttle.
 There is an obvious paradox when the Enterprise does not explode, since in this case there is no Picard to travel back in time and warn the Enterprise.

-TNG: Yesterday's Enterprise When the Enterprise-C appears from the space-time rift, the timeline from the instant of its departure in the past to the present is immediately switched.
-It can be supposed that the Klingons regarded the disappearance of the Enterprise-C as cowardice which finally led to the war timeline.
-Of course the Enterprise-D crew, as almost all other beings in the galaxy, are unaware of the change, even as Worf is replaced by Tasha.
-It remains a mystery how Guinan is able to perceive the old timeline which has not been "simply" erased from biological and computer memories, but has actually never existed.
-No one would expect a biological entity to have such a supernatural ability which is absolutely useless for its normal life.
+When the Enterprise-C appears from the space-time rift, the ship has traveled "22 years, 3 months and 4 days" into the future, according to Data.
+The timeline from the instant of its departure in the year 2344 to the present of 2366 is instantly switched.
+It can be supposed that the Klingons regarded the disappearance of the ship from Narendra III as cowardice, which finally led to the war timeline.
+The Enterprise-D crew, as almost all other beings in the galaxy, are unaware of the change, even as Worf is replaced by Tasha.
+It remains a mystery how Guinan is able to perceive the old timeline, which has not been "simply" erased from biological and computer memories, but has actually never existed.
+No one would expect a biological entity to have such a supernatural ability, which is absolutely useless for its normal life.
 One would rather suppose that beings such as Q who move in more than three dimensions can perceive and also manipulate timelines.
 Maybe Guinan is not the humanoid she appears to be.

 Apart from the temporal sequence, there is also a logical sequence of events.

-1. The Enterprise-C defends the Klingon outpost and is finally destroyed, which is honored by the Klingons (timeline 1).
+1. The Enterprise-C defends the Klingon outpost and is finally destroyed (event 1), which is honored by the Klingons (timeline 1).

-2. The Enterprise-C is "pulled" into the future (i.e. 2367) prior to being destroyed, which infuriates the Klingons and creates the war timeline 2.
+2. The Enterprise-C is "pulled" into the future of 2366 prior to being destroyed (event 2), which infuriates the past Klingons and creates the war timeline 2.
 The space-time rift is not a static phenomenon, but originates at event 2, since until then the old timeline 1 definitely existed.

-3. The Enterprise-C is "pushed" into the past again which recovers event 1, but not exactly, since Tasha is aboard the Enterprise-C.
+3. The Enterprise-C is "pushed" into the past again.
+This allows to recover event 1, but not exactly, since Tasha is aboard the Enterprise-C.

-4. The Enterprise-C defends the Klingon outpost and is finally destroyed which is honored by the Klingons.
+4. The Enterprise-C defends the Klingon outpost and is finally destroyed, which is honored by the Klingons (event 1a).
 Some crew members, among them Tasha, are "saved" by the Romulans, only to be killed later on.
-However, Tasha gives birth to her daughter Sela, who will appear later in TNG (timeline 3).
+However, Tasha gives birth to her daughter Sela, who will appear later in TNG: "Redemption" and "Unification" (timeline 1a).

-The problem with this episode is the fact that the temporary timeline 2 should have been eliminated by sending back the Enterprise-C to the past.
-This would not allow Tasha to stay aboard the Enterprise-C, she would simply disappear at the instant when the future is changed again, and Sela could never exist.
+The even bigger problem with this episode arises retrospectively.
+The temporary timeline 2 should have been eliminated by sending back the Enterprise-C to the past.
+This would not have allowed Tasha to stay aboard the Enterprise-C, she would simply disappear at the instant the future is changed again, and Sela could never exist.
 Vice versa, Captain Garrett, who died in a never existing future, would come to life again (for a short time).
 This is an obvious paradox.
+Perhaps the Enterprise-C, returning from the future, is shielded in some fashion so it would not be returned to the state in which it left the year 2344.

 Classification: past incursion caused by accidental travel to the future, remaining paradox (Tasha and Sela)